-3. Drag Queen shares her “transgender career” to students
+3. Drag Queen shares her “transgender career” with students

 Parents were outraged after a professional Drag Queen was invited to a Middle School’s career day.
-The school wanted to show diversity in careers, and guests talked about their job.
+The school wanted to show career diversity, and guests talked about their job.

 Trans-kids are empowered

 In 2017, an 8-year-old drag queen ‘Lactatia‘ said, “If your parents don’t let you do drag, ‘you need new parents.”
 His parents are supportive of him becoming a transgender star at this age.
 He also said anyone could do what they want in life.

 4. A public library hired ‘rainbow dildo butt monkey’ for a children’s event

 The Redbridge Library, East London, hired Mandinga Arts to provide entertainers for their Summer Reading Challenge event on July 10, 2021.
 One of the entertainers was described as a “rainbow dildo butt monkey” on Twitter.

 The trans entertainer was dressed in rainbow colors, with a dildo and a fake butt monkey with nipples exposed.
 While the colors are wonderful, it is also a bizarre display of the gay sex culture.
 Apparently, it was meant to encourage kids in Redbridge to pick up reading for summer.

 In 2021, angry parents from several American public school districts were shaken by the book “Lawn Boy.”
 Written by Jonathan Evison.
 High school students read it as part of their curriculum.
 The book describes two boys having sex in graphic detail.